stephenleo/llm-structured-output-benchmarks/README.md

         1. Recall: The micro average of the recall of the framework on the data.
         1. F1 Score: The micro average of the F1 score of the framework on the data.
     - **Experiment Details**: Run each row through the framework `n_runs` number of times and log the percent of successful runs for each row.
+1. Synthetic Data Generation
+    - **Task**: Generate synthetic data similar according to a Pydantic data model schema.
+    - **Data**:
+        - Two level nested User details Pydantic schema.
+    - **Prompt**: `Generate a random person's information.
+The name must be chosen at random.
+Make it something you wouldn't normally choose.`
+    - **Evaluation Metrics**:
+        1. Reliability: The percentage of times the framework returns valid labels without errors.
+The average of all the rows `percent_successful` values.
+        1. Latency: The 95th percentile of the time taken to run the framework on the data.
+        1. Variety: The percent of names that are unique compared to all names generated.
+    - **Experiment Details**: Run each row through the framework `n_runs` number of times and log the percent of successful runs.

 ## 📊 Adding new data